Zakariye Mohamed HUSSEIN - 15/11/2017

 DECISION OF THE BOARD

-1. Zakariye Mohamed Hussein was scheduled to make a further appearance before the Board on a sentence of six years, six months’ imprisonment for wounding with intent to cause grievous bodily harm, injuring with intent to injure, kidnapping and possession of an offensive weapon.
-He has 19 months remaining of that sentence with a statutory release date of 16 September 2018.
+- Zakariye Mohamed Hussein is serving a sentence of six years, six months’ imprisonment for wounding with intent to cause grievous bodily harm, injuring with intent to cause grievous bodily harm, kidnapping and possession of an offensive weapon.
+He has 10 months remaining on that sentence with a statutory release date of 16 September 2018.

 Mr N Trendle